USS Goldsborough (DDG-20): 1980s

 In November 1982, a seaman was killed when heavy seas tossed him against a stanchion.
 He was the only fatality when Hurricane Iwa struck Hawaii.

+From 1983 to 1984 the ship entered Pearl Harbor Naval Ship Yard for 15-month Complex Overhaul (COH), which included over 9 months in Dry Dock.
+The main purpose of the COH was to install the DDG-15 Mod upgrades to the ships Combat Systems and the many support systems for it.
+One example was installation of large 100 ton Air Conditioning System to replace the many 1 ton package A/C units throughout the ship.
+Also, the Commodores Cabin was re-configured into a Computer Room.
+Many major repairs were made to the ships engineering propulsion plant and auxiliary systems, which significantly improved the reliability of the ships underway operations.
+Notably the ship rarely had to resort to "Water Hours" or the rationing of potable water after the COH, which was routine before the COH.

 In 1988 the Goldsborough deployed with a battlegroup centered around the aircraft carrier Carl Vinson, CVN-70.
 The battlegroup supported Operation Earnest Will, conducting missions in and around the Straits of Hormuz and the Persian Gulf.
 Goldsborough had received the New Threat Upgrade (NTU), giving her advanced sensor and communications capabilities.
 As such the ship frequently was assigned to the Straits of Hormuz, Eastern Patrol Area (SOHEPA) to monitor air activity inside Iranian borders.
 At the end of the deployment, Goldsborough made port visits to Pattaya Beach, Thailand, Hong Kong, and Subic Bay in the Philippines.Goldsborough suffered minor damage while passing through Typhoon Roy en route to Hong Kong.

 Decommissioning

 Goldsborough was decommissioned and stricken from the Naval Vessel Register on 29 April 1993, the last of the American Adams Class guided missile destroyers to be decommissioned.
 The ship was sold to Australia on 17 September 1993 for US$2,337,462.
 The Royal Australian Navy intended to remove equipment from the ship to establish training facilities for maintenance personnel from their s (derivatives of the Charles F. Adams-class).
 At the time, most training was conducted in the United States; as such it was expensive to continually fly sailors between the United States and Australia, and with the Charles F. Adams class phasing out of service, was likely to be terminated anyway.
 Goldsborough would also be used as a source of spare parts for the Perth class.

 The ship was towed from Hawaii to Australia at a cost of A$559,706, and arrived in Sydney on 2 February 1994, then was berthed at Fleet Base East.
 A four-man team set about removing equipment for installation at the new training facility, and for the Australian destroyers.
 While in Australian hands, the team painted the number 40 on the bow, filling a gap in the pennant number sequence for their three destroyers.
 After all usable equipment had been stripped, Goldsborough was sold to an Indian company in August 1994 for ship breaking.